-Whether you are a Freshman, Sophomore, Junior or Senior attending a HBCU, internships should be a part of your college experience and your long term career strategy.
+Whether you are a Freshman, Sophomore, Junior or Senior, internships should be a part of your college experience.
+In fact, multiple internships should be part of your long term career strategy.

-Whether the company or your college or university career center calls this kind of college work experience a Co-op or an Internship — it doesn’t matter.
-What should matter are the benefits you will get from the co-op or internship experience.
+Whether the company or your college or university career center calls this kind of college work experience a Co-Op or an Internship — it doesn’t matter.
+What should matter are the benefits you will get from this professional experience.

-Here are just some of the ways that internship help college students:
+Here are just some of the ways that an internship helps a college student:

 - Explore a career or an industry from the inside.

-- Gain real industry knowledge and insight to bring back to classes.
+- Gain real industry knowledge and workplace insight to bring back to the classroom.